Rev. Dr. Charles Svendsen - Interim Minister

 Batya is an ordained maggid, a teacher and storyteller in the Jewish tradition, and now that she has retired from teaching middle school, she works with young people who are about to have their Bar or Bat Mitzvah, and is one of the directors of “Abraham’s Tent”—an interfaith summer camp for Christian, Jewish and Muslim children.
 Her goal is to have children connect with the Divine through their personal experience of the stories within their tradition.
 Batya also leads services, facilitates holiday celebrations, and has taken the pulpit on more than one occasion.

 Recently, she contributed to the book, The Language of Life, by Milt Markewitz which explores the meaning of the energetic patterns of the Hebrew letters, and her own book for middle level readers, Rebecca and the Talisman of Time, has just been published by Portal Center Press.

 Jonathan Dyer - Office Manager

 Jonathan is responsible for keeping the church office operating smoothly and producing all of the church's publications.
 Originally from Tennessee, Jonathan moved to Portland for graduate school, and he completed his Master’s in Public Adminstration from Portland State last year.
 Jonathan brings years of office and communications experience with him.
 Previously, he has worked in housing and residence life at universities, and, most recently, he interned with Caldera, a local nonprofit with the mission to be a catalyst for transformation through innovative arts and environmental programs.
-When not at work, Jonathan enjoyed playing board games, reading comics, and spending time with his fiancée and their two cats, Moon Pie and Sebastian.
+When not at work, Jonathan enjoys playing board games, reading comics and spending time with his fiancée and their two cats, Moon Pie and Sebastian.

 Doug Emmons - Facilities Manager